-As life starts to become more complex for them (either from increased work or family demands), my clients find they do not have the time to dedicate to managing their own finances effectively.
-My typical client finds that their time is best used focusing on their family or other pursuits that matter most to them.
+As life starts to become more complex (either from increased work or family demands), my clients find they do not have the time to dedicate to managing their own finances effectively, and that their time is best used focusing on their family or other pursuits that matter most to them.
 They prefer to delegate the financial stressors in their life to a professional.

-If you believe that you can beat the market, are interested in trying to time the market, we’re probably not a good fit for each other.
+If you believe that you can beat the market, and are interested in trying to time the market, we’re probably not a good fit for each other.
 I don’t think you can beat the market on a consistent basis, and studies have shown that many others can’t either.

-I have over 10 years of experience in financial planning.
+I have over 15 years of experience in financial planning.
 I started my career in 2007 with a Fortune 100 company based out of New York City, eventually becoming a Partner in their Houston office.
 I then transitioned my practice to a boutique investment management firm before selling my interests back to that firm in order to start Nxt:Gen Financial Planning.

 These were all things I had personally gone through myself, but was not able to help my friends with other than to provide general advice.
 My old firm did not focus on the financial planning needs of young professionals, and I saw a real need!
-I wanted to provide the young professional with the same level of sophisticated services that someone who was worth $10 million received.
+I wanted to provide this underserved market with the same level of sophisticated services that someone who was worth $10 million received.
 That is why I founded Nxt:Gen Financial Planning.

 I believe in evidence-based investing.
 I employ an investment approach grounded in economic theory and backed by Nobel Prize winning research.
-My method applies proven principles such as asset allocation and diversification in implementing your investment recommendations.
+The Nxt:Gen method applies proven principles such as asset allocation and diversification in implementing your investment recommendations.
 I also pay close attention to fees, fully understanding that paying too much for an investment can erode your financial progress.
 Investing success requires discipline, and I help you maintain that by keeping you on track and avoiding mistakes that can derail your progress toward achieving your goals.

-According to DALBAR, a major financial services market research firm, the average mutual fund investor over a 30 year period from Jan.
-1st 1985 – Dec.
-31st 2015 earned 3.66%.
-The S&P 500 on the other hand, returned 10.35%!
+According to DALBAR, a major financial services market research firm, the average mutual fund investor over a 30 year period from January 1st 1985 to December 31st 2015 earned 3.66%.
+The S&P 500, on the other hand, returned 10.35%!
 Why such a large disparity?
 Because 80% of investor behavior is driven by the emotional aspect of managing their own money.
 They do things like buy high and sell low during periods of market volatility and uncertainty.

 But beyond investment returns, I will help you create a financial plan that fits your stage of life.
 Have questions on how to manage your budget?
 Have money sitting in a checking account earning nothing and don’t know what to do with it?
 Does looking at your 401(k) mutual fund lineup make you dizzy and lightheaded?
-Do student loans have you stressed?
+Do student loans stress you out?
 Together, we can build a plan to tackle this and much more, so you can focus on living your best life!

 How is this acting with your best interests in mind?
 The vast majority of financial advisors do not operate under a fiduciary capacity.
 I do.
 This distinction is important, and a fundamental value of mine.
 I want you to feel confident that you’re working with an advisor who is morally and legally obligated to put your interests ahead of their own.

-Both have inherent conflicts of interest due to the advisors ability to recommend and then sell a financial product for a commission without regard to costs or need.
+Both have inherent conflicts of interest due to the advisor’s ability to recommend and then sell a financial product for a commission without regard to costs or need.
 We understand this is confusing for consumers who want objective, fiduciary advice free of any conflicts of interest.